Skip to article frontmatterSkip to article content

 Pierre Schaeffer and the Sound Object

-The sound object—l’objet sonore in French—is at the core of Schaeffer’s theoretical work.
-His argument was that when listening to sound, we do not hear the continuous sound, but that our perception is grouped into a series of separate sound objects with specific properties.
-When we perceive speech, we hear words, not single phonemes.
-When we hear music, we hear tones and short phrases that fuse into “chunks” of sound, typically in the range of 0.5 to 5 seconds.
+The concept of sound objectl’objet sonore in French—was proposed by the French composer and musicologist Pierre Schaeffer (1910–1995).
+He argued that when we listen to sound, we do not hear a continuous sound, but rather our perception is grouped into a series of separate sound objects with specific properties.
+For example, when we perceive speech, we hear words, not single phonemes.
+Similarly, when we hear music, we hear tones and short phrases that fuse into “chunks” of sound, typically in the range of 0.5 to 5 seconds (Godøy et al. 2010).
+These sound objects can be divided into three core types:

 Schaeffer's three sound types